 Mediation is, quite simply, the most effective, affordable, and fastest solution for separating families.
 Sarah will help you work together to reach an agreement so you can resolve your conflict without risking an imposed Order of the Court that may not work for either of you.
 You and your former partner or spouse will have a confidential, neutral area to voice concerns and expectations, which will allow the two of you to begin working together to reduce the conflict and focus on resolution.
 Mediation can deliver results at substantially less cost and without the additional conflict and stress that often results from the adversarial and combative dynamics of the court system.
 Here’s a short list of the top reasons to choose mediation instead of a court:

-Confidential Mediation sessions are private.
-Litigation involves public court appearances and the filing of documentation that is a matter of public record, accessible by anyone.
+Mediation sessions are private.
+Litigation involves public court appearances and the filing of documentation that is a matter of public record,

-Consistency In mediation parties meet with the same professional instead of whatever justice happens to be sitting in court on the various days court applications are scheduled.
+In mediation parties meet with the same professional instead of whatever justice happens to be sitting in court on the various days court applications

 In the rare situation where mediation fails to result in an agreement, the process will still normally be worthwhile.
 Mediation should be able to resolve at least some of the outstanding issues and clarify what remains in dispute, leaving just one or two questions to be resolved by an arbitrator or judge.
 This can save tens of thousands of dollars as compared to a trial in which all issues are contested.
 Thousands of separating couples choose mediation to minimize conflict, minimize cost, find practical solutions and move forward.
 It works for straightforward amicable separations, as well as acrimonious, emotional splits.
 We have the experience to help make this process work for you.